swathi-a03/swathi-a03/README.md

 - 👀 I’m interested in contrsystem,process control,little more in c.
 - 🌱 I’m currently learning B.E,instrumentation and control engineering
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me through mail
+- 📫  reach me mail

 <!---
 swathi-a03/swathi-a03 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.